EclecticGriffin/notsciibot/README.md

 actions and can be made deterministic or semi-stochastic as one sees fit.
-In essence, a Q-Network propagates rewards backward in time to try to associate actions that have low immediate rewards with later states that produce high reward to give the agent from "foresight".
+In essence, a Q-Network propagates rewards backward in time to try to associate actions that have low immediate rewards with later states that produce high reward to give the agent some "foresight".

-In practice, as demonstrated with the Atari environments, this can be quite effective, as long as the agent is encouraged to explore the environment to gain enough intuition about the reward space.
+In practice, as demonstrated with the Atari environments, this can be quite effective as long as the agent is encouraged to explore the environment to gain enough intuition about the reward space.

-Note however, that this once more does not dictate a policy.
+Note, however, that this once more does not dictate a policy.
 The natural policy to take from a Q-Network would be some form of epsilon-greedy or perhaps a deterministic greedy policy, and provided robust reward and state information this could be quite successful;
 however, it is not necessarily perfect.

-Because the network is learning the reward function, rather than policy, there can be issues with state aliasing.
-State aliasing is when two or more states effectively appear the same to the network, possibly due to limitations with the observation space, while representing distinct environmental states.
-With a deterministic policy, it is possible for an agent to get stuck in a loop due to aliased states, or simply make undesirable decisions.
+Because the network is learning the reward function rather than policy, there can be issues with state aliasing.
+State aliasing is when two or more states effectively appear the same to the network, possibly due to limitations with the observation space while representing distinct environmental states.
+With a deterministic policy, it is possible for an agent to get stuck in a loop due to aliased states or simply make undesirable decisions.
 This can in part be solved by semi-stochastic derived policies; however, given the various considerations needed to derive a useful policy, one might consider whether or not it would be better to have the network learn a policy rather than the reward function.

-This is the philosophy behind policy-based methods, rather than learn the reward and derive a policy from it, policy-based methods iterate on the policy itself based on the reward signal from the environment.
+This is the philosophy behind policy-based methods.
+Rather than learn the reward and derive a policy from it, policy-based methods iterate on the policy itself based on the reward signal from the environment.